WorkshopVTI-HOWEST/cyber-security-challenge/README.md

     - Refering to the robots.txt file.

 2. When loggin in with the wrong credentials, there should be a hint on what decrypting algoritm to use.

+3. There is a /topsecret page.
+On that page there is a base64 decrypted password.